Benchmarking Geospatial Models with vLLM¶

 You can also get the results table by executing (in another terminal):

-ado show entities operation --use-latest
+ado show measurements operation --use-latest

 Check final results¶